Baseball: In the United States

+Latin America

+Baseball is very popular in Venezuela; in 2011, 95% of people surveyed claimed it to be the national sport.
+In Nicaragua and Panama, baseball is also considered the national sport.
+While soccer is still more popular, baseball is a fast-growing sport in Mexico.
+In 2024, top Mexican League baseball teams outdraw some Liga MX teams in attendance.
+Baseball also is somewhat popular in Colombia, though secondary to soccer, especially in coastal areas such as Barranquilla and Cartagena which are near the Caribbean.
+In recent years, baseball has grown in popularity in Colombia, especially in the capital of Bogotá, due an increase of Venezuelan immigrants.
+In Brazil, baseball fan popularity has grown in the last few years, thanks to MLB broadcasts in Brazilian ESPN and the historic silver medal in 2023 Pan-American games.
+However, it still lags behind Basketball and American Football in the list of most played sports in Brazil.
+Baseball has also grown in popularity in Argentina and Peru in recent years due to Venezuelan immigrants.
+Costa Rica has also seen a growth in the popularity of baseball.
+Since 1987, baseballs have exclusively been made in the Costa Rican town of Turrialba.
+Baseball is also played in Honduras.
+In recent years, Major leaguer Mauricio Dubón has made efforts to increase support for the sport in the country.

+The sport's overall popularity in Latin America has assisted in integrating Latin American migrants to the United States.

 Caribbean

 Since the early 1980s, the Dominican Republic, in particular the city of San Pedro de Macorís, has been the major leagues' primary source of foreign talent.
 In 2017, 83 of the 868 players on MLB Opening Day rosters (and disabled lists) were from the country.
 Among other Caribbean countries and territories, a combined 97 MLB players were born in Venezuela, Cuba, and Puerto Rico.
 Hall-of-Famer Roberto Clemente remains one of the greatest national heroes in Puerto Rico's history.
 While baseball has long been the island's primary athletic pastime, its once well-attended professional winter league has declined in popularity since 1990, when young Puerto Rican players began to be included in the major leagues' annual first-year player draft.
 In Cuba, where baseball is by every reckoning the national sport, the national team overshadows the city and provincial teams that play in the top-level domestic leagues.
+Baseball is also one of the most popular sports of Aruba and Curaçao, and a growing sport in The Bahamas and the US Virgin Islands.